markcheret/cheret-org/2022/10/hearts-on-fire/index.md

 ![alt text](hearts_on_fire_process.jpeg "Hearts on Fire and the supplies and inspiration used to create it.")

 I posted this image on a slack channel of the company I work for and got some feedback from people.
 One kind soul volunteered to lend me a coffee table book with a few variations on the heart theme for inspiration and I gladly took her up on the offer.
 The original piece was decidedly missing some flames while bearing "on fire" in the title.
-So I fixed that by using some brushes and odorless mineral spirits to move the pigments vaguely depicting flames.
+So I fixed that by using some brushes and odourless mineral spirits to move the pigments vaguely depicting flames.

 ![alt text](hearts_on_fire_sketchbook.jpeg "Quick snap of the finished piece in my sketchbook.")